 "Where are there good wild-camping spots in the XXX area?".

 This question comes up in the online forums and has also been asked of us in our feedback forms, but is not really a sensible one as everything about it depends on a whole range of factors, many of which are personal to the originators and their plans.
-It has produced some terse and wickedly apt answers like "On the ground".
+It has produced some terse and wickedly apt answers like "Any reasonably flat tent-sized patch of land".
 That says it all really.
 One of the joys of wild backpacking is finding your own great pitches well away from the obvious and popular spots, and gaining the experience to read the map and landscape to predict them.

 The obvious requirements of the terrain for basic comfort are that the tent footprint should be as near horizontal as possible and free of significant hard lumps and holes.
 A slight slope is ok, but we ensure that the tent is pitched sloping top-to-bottom rather than sideways and that we sleep with our heads uppermost.
 The tent may be small but finding enough level ground is not always easy in some locations, and level patches are sometimes boggy.